-- Closed a successful initial public offering which raised net proceeds to Merus, after deducting underwriting discounts and commissions and offering expenses, of \$53.3 million. - Issued three patents related to the generation of bispecific antibodies and high-throughput functional screening methods of large collections of bispecific antibodies. - Formed a strategic collaboration with Institut Gustave Roussy, a leading Comprehensive Cancer Centre in Europe, to jointly develop bispecific antibodies for therapeutic immuno-oncology applications.
+- Closed a successful initial public offering in May which raised net proceeds to Merus, after deducting underwriting discounts and commissions and offering expenses, of \$53.3 million. - Issued three patents related to the generation of bispecific antibodies and high-throughput functional screening methods of large collections of bispecific antibodies. - Formed a strategic collaboration with Institut Gustave Roussy, a leading Comprehensive Cancer Centre in Europe, to jointly develop bispecific antibodies for therapeutic immuno-oncology applications. - · Announced the closing of a commercial multi-product license for Probiogen's Glymaxx © ADCC Enhancement technology. - Appointed Mr. Gregory Perry to the Supervisory Board as well as Chair of the Audit Committee. - Incorporated Merus US, Inc and opened a new office in Cambridge, Massachusetts, USA.

-First Quarter 2016 Financial Results
+Second Quarter 2016 Financial Results